Skip to main content

 This guide shows you how to set up, manage and review Mock Interview assignments in InStage.

 The Mock Interview Assignment helps students run through realistic, job-specific mock interviews that respond in real time.
-The Voice AI adapts to students' answers and remembers earlier responses for natural follow-up questions.
-There are three structured components to the assignments which include:
+The Voice AI adapts to students' answers and remembers prior responses to generate natural follow-up questions.

 1. Screening: Students share their backgrounds and job motivations.